ecacikgoz97/ecacikgoz97.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Senior Electrical and Electronics Engineer at [Koç University](https://eng.ku.edu.tr/en/) in Istanbul.
-I am doing tracks in Artifical Intelligence and Digital Signal Processing.
+I am a senior [Electrical and Electronics Engineer (EEE)](https://ee.ku.edu.tr) at [Koç University](https://eng.ku.edu.tr/en/).
+I am doing tracks in both Artifical Intelligence and Digital Signal Processing in addition to my Major.
+My research focus on morphological analysis for Turkish language models and explore the unsupervised acquisition of it by using character-based transformers as a NLP task by being a part of [KUIS AI](https://ai.ku.edu.tr).
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am also working on Computer Vision problems suchs as object detion, person counting, person tracking and etc. Beside training a neural network with huge amounts of parameters, it is really hard to embedd them in a mobile embedded device.I am making and training efficient object-detection algorithms by implementing and combining SoTA backbone model architectures, and optimizing them to make them able to run in small CPU's and GPU's in a mobile embedded platform.

+I enjoy running, going to gym, reading, and following Euro-League Basketball.
+I also used be a member of [Harley-Davisdon Owners Group (HOG)](https://harley-davidson-istanbul-east.com/harley-owners-group), and I really like talking about motorcycles.
+If you want to have a chat, just reach me and let's have coffee together.